polterguy/phosphorusfive/README.md

 ## About System42

-System42 is really just a folder within the "/core/p5.webapp/" folder in Phosphorus Five.
-It serves two purposes.
+System42 is really just a folder within the _"/core/p5.webapp/"_ folder in Phosphorus Five.
+It serves 3 purposes.
 First of all it is a use-case for the C# Active Events in Phosphorus Five, showing the capability of P5.
 Secondly, it is a relatively complete CMS by itself, and could probably be used as the basis for a CMS for your website.
+Last, but not least, it contains a lot of components, which you can use in your own systems, such as the above Ajax TreeView for instance.

-If you do not wish to use System42, simply delete it, and modify your web.config file, to invoke a different ".p5.webapp.application-startup-file" during startup.
+If you do not wish to use System42, simply delete it, and modify your web.config file, to invoke a different _".p5.webapp.application-startup-file"_ during startup.
 This would give you a completely clean install, with zero overhead, allowing you to entirely create your own front-end/back-end as you see fit.
+This will though, delete all extension widgets too, such as the TabControl, TreeView, DataGrid and so on.

 [Browse the Hyperlambda files in System42](/core/p5.webapp/system42/) to get a feel for Hyperlambda, and see some more example code.